autonomys/subspace/docs/farming.md

 # 👨‍🌾 Getting Started Farming

->This documentation will only cover connecting to the Farmnet, though you may run an independant chain if you would like.
-Please refer to the [Substrate Guide](https://docs.substrate.io/) for more information on how to develop on substrate based nodes.

 This is the documentation/guideline on how to run the farmer.
 You may also refer to the [glossary](#glossary-for-farm-commands) for various farm commands.